vishwarajanand/FbMessengerGmailIntegration/README.md

 1. Edit the `configs/defaults.json` with your own configurations.

-2. Host your bot on a publicly accessible URL:
+2. Host your bot on a publicly accessible URL, follow either of the below mentioned sub points:

 a.
 Use a glitch bot, which gives a URL like this: https://glitch.com/~anand-messenger-bot